4 min read

 How You Can Help a Dog That Limps at Night

 By Amy Caldwell

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

 Walking on four legs has certain advantages over walking on two.
 If one leg hurts, there are three more that can carry the weight.
 A dog will naturally carry most of their weight on the forelegs.
-Lameness can be detected if your dog is taking shorter steps than usual, is placing less weight on one leg or is bobbing his head as he walks.
+Lameness can be detected if your dog is taking shorter steps than usual, is placing less weight on one leg or is bobbing the head as they walk.
 Lameness or limping is the most common sign of muscle, joint, or bone disorders.
 It may also be caused by injury to the foot or pad of the paw, or by nerve degeneration.

 Finding the actual cause of the lameness can be more challenging than you might think.
 Even determining which leg your dog is limping on can sometimes be difficult.
-If your dog displays signs of pain when moving, is unable to settle, holds her leg at an awkward angle, the lameness is getting worse instead of improving, or there are visible open or infected wounds, then it is time to make an appointment with your vet.
+If your dog displays signs of pain when moving, is unable to settle, or holds their leg at an awkward angle, veterinary care is warranted.
+Additionally, if the lameness is getting worse instead of improving, or there are visible open or infected wounds, then it is time to make an appointment with your vet.